Mobile Suit Gundam: The Origin: Manga

 The series was first serialized in the magazine Gundam Ace in Japan from 2001 to 2011 and has been collected in 24 tankōbon volumes, with the last volume, published in 2015, containing extra side stories.
 It was published by Kadokawa Shoten under their Kadokawa Comics A imprint.
 Viz Comics attempted to translate the series and publish it in America in a quarterly, perfect-bound magazine-sized format, although low sales very quickly ended the American run.

 Although Viz released 12 volumes of its English translation, they do not correspond with the Japanese volumes.
-The English volumes, with an average length between 100-130 pages were about half of that of the equivalent Japanese tankōbon, which ran anywhere between 200-270.
+The English volumes, with an average length between 100 and 130 pages were about half of that of the equivalent Japanese tankōbon, which ran anywhere between 200 and 270.
 The length varied as some contained just four chapters, some contained an additional "special" shorter side story, and others contained a full five chapters.
 The reason for this could be that the Japanese serialization focused on keeping distinct chapters.
 As a result, the English serialization ended up having a higher price point than its Japanese equivalent with only roughly half of the content.
 The Viz release stopped near the end of volume six in the Japanese version.

 The popularity of the manga in Japan has led to the release of aizōban or Collector's Edition versions.
 Each collector's edition combines two tankōbon volumes (combining the beginning and end sections into one), creating large, leather bound, hardback editions with dozens of pages printed in full color, as opposed to about 5 pages per tankōbon.

 At Otakon 2012, North American publisher Vertical announced that it will publish an English language adaptation of the series in hardcover format similar to the aizōban editions.
-The first volume was released on March 26, 2013 and the series was completed with the publishing of the 12th volume on December 17, 2015.
-From August 12, 2025, to June 9, 2026 Kodansha USA will release the aizōban editions as six double-length "deluxe" volumes.
+The first volume was released on March 26, 2013, and the series was completed with the publishing of the 12th volume on December 17, 2015.
+From August 12, 2025, to June 9, 2026, Vertical (by this time, an imprint of Kodansha USA) released the aizōban editions as six double-length "deluxe" volumes.

-A spinoff of the manga, titled Mobile Suit Gundam: The Origin MSD: Cucuruz Doan's Island (機動戦士ガンダム THE ORIGIN MSD ククルス·ドアンの島, Kidō Senshi Gandamu THE ORIGIN MSD Kukurusu Doan no Shima), was written by Junji Ōno and serialized in Gundam Ace from June 25, 2016 to May 25, 2019, 10 years after the original manga's serialization and collected into five tankobon volumes.
+A spinoff of the manga, titled Mobile Suit Gundam: The Origin MSD: Cucuruz Doan's Island (機動戦士ガンダム THE ORIGIN MSD ククルス·ドアンの島, Kidō Senshi Gandamu THE ORIGIN MSD Kukurusu Doan no Shima), was written by Junji Ōno and serialized in Gundam Ace from June 25, 2016, to May 25, 2019, ten years after the original manga's serialization, and collected into five tankobon volumes.
 The manga serves as a prequel to episode 15 of the original TV series.
-Kodansha USA announced in March 2024 that they licensed the manga for North American release, with the volumes released by Vertical (by this time, an imprint of Kodansha USA) from October 1, 2024, to June 3, 2025.
+Kodansha USA announced in March 2024 that they licensed the manga for North American release, with the volumes released by Vertical from October 1, 2024, to June 3, 2025.